majaalin/lingon/README.md

 # Lingon

 A period tracker built using React Native, Expo and Firebase.
-The user can log in anonymously, track its period and add information about symptoms, menstrual flow and sexlife on a daily basis.
+The user can log in anonymously, track the period and add information about symptoms, menstrual flow and sexlife on a daily basis.

 ### Installation